How to Submit Your Film

 - The creator(s) of the winning film in each category will be awarded with one Visa Gift card.
 See the Awards page for a complete list of prizes.

 - Finalist selection will be determined solely by film quality, adherence to submission rules and guidelines, and concordance with the current Project One theme.
-Film Scramble winners will be announced at the film scramble event on April 13, 2017.
+Film Scramble winners will be announced and awarded at the film scramble event on April 11, 2018.

 Any questions or comments regarding the film scramble contest should be sent to email@example.com.